 I am definitely not one for a colour diet as a permanent setup (I have just increased my standard kit to 28 colours!!! whoa!)

 I am able to survive with only 3 colours but I think that the extra mixing that one needs to do and the additional clean water one needs doesn’t make it that useful for spontaneous sketching out on location.

-And I just can’t cope with the washed-out effects of using a waterbrush… I wish I could use them and get the results….. but whenever I try I always wished I have used a sable brush There are times like inside a building when a waterbrush is the only option but that is different from limiting myself on a daily basis.
+And I just can’t cope with the washed-out effects of using a waterbrush… I wish I could use them and get the results….. but whenever I try I always wish I had used a sable brush There are times like inside a building when a waterbrush is the only option but that is different from limiting myself on a daily basis.

 So anyway that means that any minimum kit for me is quite extensive.
 I sketch all the time so always want to be able to do a ‘serious’ attempt in my daily sketchbook.

-Anyway that is my approach & I dont expect many people to think the same way – but do I love hearing about other peoples kits and just love the way we are all do things differently.
+Anyway that is my approach & I don’t expect many people to think the same way – but I love hearing about other people’s kits and just love the way we all do things differently.